markmoxon/elite-source-code-bbc-micro-disc/extracted/README.md

-# Extracted binaries for the disc version of Elite
+# Extracted binaries for the BBC Micro disc version of Elite

-This folder contains the binaries extracted from the game disc for the disc version of Elite on Ian Bell's personal website.
+This folder contains the binaries extracted from the game disc for the BBC Micro disc version of Elite on Ian Bell's personal website.

 ---